Updated February 2018

 Equipment may be removed for several reasons – for example, it has become obsolete, is beyond economical repair, has been sold or has been stolen.
 Equipment can only be removed from the Register with the authority of the relevant Head of School or Director.

-- Complete an EMS Deletion Form or take a screenshot of the Equipment record from the Register.
+- Complete a Deletion Form or take a screenshot of the Equipment record from the Register.

 - Obtain or produce supporting documentation explaining the reasons for removal of the item of equipment from the Register.